Overview - 2019/2020

 - Develop analytical and collaborative problem solving skills through authentic case studies with leading industry partners using relevant industry technology.

-- Hone your customer service and supervisory skills via practical hands-on training in our fine dining restaurant Saffron's.
+- Hone your customer service and supervisory skills via practical hands-on training in our fine dining restaurant The Chef's Table.

 - Apply teamwork and leadership skills, create strategies for supervising, motivating employees, and work as a team to achieve the goals and objectives of the hospitality workplace.

 Graduates will have developed business and management skills applicable to various hospitality sectors including accommodations, food and beverage, guest services and tourism.
 You will be equipped with the knowledge and skills required to assume first-line supervisory and management positions in the evolving fast-paced rewarding world of the hospitality industry.

 - Specialized, career focused education: giving you the hands-on, employable skills you need to succeed.